Scholars

 Europe

-Dr. Romain Weikmans is Senior Research Fellow at the Finnish Institute of International Affairs and Adjunct Professor at the Université Libre de Bruxelles (ULB) / Free University of Brussels.
-His main research interests centre on international climate finance, climate transparency and climate adaptation, and he has published widely on these topics, including in Nature Climate Change, Climate Policy and Global Environmental Politics.
+Dr. Romain Weikmans is Associate Professor (“Chargé de cours”) of Global Environmental Governance at the Université libre de Bruxelles (ULB) / Free University of Brussels.
+He is affiliated to REPI, a research unit of the Department of Political Science at ULB.
+His main research interests centre on international climate finance, climate transparency, and climate adaptation.
+He has published widely on these topics, including in Nature Climate Change, Climate Policy, and Global Environmental Politics.
 Romain earned his Ph.D. in Environmental Sciences and Management from ULB in 2015.
 He has conducted research and taught at Sciences Po’s Paris School of International Affairs, at Brown University’s Climate and Development Lab (Providence, RI, USA) and at the Environmental Change Institute (Oxford University).
 He is a lead author of the 2020 UNEP Adaptation Gap Report and a contributing author to the IPCC’s Sixth Assessment Report (WG2).
+In 2023, Romain Weikmans was elected as a Member of the Collegium of the Royal Academy of Science, Letters and Fine Arts of Belgium for a five-year term.

 Focus areas of expertise